WHO WE ARE

 PACKAGED WITH LOVE

 We believe details matter and that when it comes to packaging, less is more.
-We won't send you unnecessary branded postcards and stickers that will just end up in the trash bin.
+We won't send you unnecessary postcards and stickers that will just end up in the trash bin.
 Our orders ship with minimal packaging in 100% home compostable mailers.